 From running to cycling or knitting to cooking, almost any hobby you can think of has a club or interest class that you can sign up for.
 This is the perfect way to meet other girls with similar interests to your own.

 As a long-distance runner, it changed my life joining a running club.
 Not only did I meet several other people who, well, understood my addiction, but it also provided me with a bevy of jogging enthusiasts to train with.
-My best friend has always casually enjoyed knitting, and started going to a weekly hang-out at a local knitting store where they serve hor d’oeuvres and chit-chat while working on their latest knitting project.
+My best friend loves creative hobbies; she always casually enjoyed knitting, and started going to a weekly hang-out at a local knitting store where they serve hor d’oeuvres and chit-chat while working on their latest knitting project.
 Sounds crazy – crazy fun, that is!

 Interested in picking up something new, but lacking inspiration?
 Try a book club, gardening club, Pure Barre class, an outdoorsy adventure club, community yoga, an art class, or a recreational softball or kickball team.
 You could also join a small group at your local church, synagogue, place of worship, or community center!